-- Maxillar: vestibule, frenum, maxillary tuberosity, and hamular notch
+- Maxilla: vestibule, frenum, maxillary tuberosity, and hamular notch

 - Mandible: vestibule, frenum, retromolar pad, and alveololingual sulcus

-2. Build up the main data structure by scanning the alveolar ridge on both the left and right sides.
+2. Build up the main data by scanning the alveolar ridge on both left and right.

-3. Scan the buccal side including the vestibule and frenum.
+3. Scan the buccal side including the vestibule and the frenum.

 4. Scan the palate area.
-Like before, start scanning from the rugae area, and acquire the scan data by moving the scanner tip in a way shuttling between the left and right alveolar ridges and heading towards the posterior palate till you cover the whole posterior palate.
+Start scan from the rugae area and continue to scan the whole posterior palate by shuttling the scanner tip between the left and the right alveolar ridges.

-2. Build up the main data structure by scanning the alveolar ridge until you reach the opposite side of the retromolar pad.
+2. Build up the main data by acquiring scan data along the alveolar ridge until reaching the opposite side of the retromolar pad.

-3. Scan the rest, including the vestibule and frenum.
+3. Scan the buccal and the labial, including the vestibule and the frenum.

 💡 Useful tips

-- Maintain the optimal distance between the scanner tip and the gingiva; it is recommended to check the distance via the live view screen on iScan while scanning.
+- Maintain the proper distance between the scanner tip and the gingiva.